 “When Betty adopted her Papillon, the dog was so anxious, she even brought him into the bathroom with her.
 But the behaviorist showed Betty exactly how to make the dog feel comfortable and secure during his alone time.
 Now everyone is so much happier and the dog is mentally healthier too.”

 If that doesn’t work, I recommend the direct approach.
-Send your friends any or all of the following articles:
+Send your friends the following article:

 And yep, you’ve got my blessing to do so anonymously.